moby/moby/docs/reference/commandline/dockerd.md

 #### Legacy Registries

-Operations against registries supporting only the legacy v1 protocol are disabled by default.
+Starting with Docker 17.12, operations against registries supporting only the legacy v1 protocol are no longer supported.
 Specifically, the daemon will not attempt `push`, `pull` and `login` to v1 registries.
 The exception to this is `search` which can still be performed on v1 registries.

-Add `"disable-legacy-registry":false` to the [daemon configuration file](#daemon-configuration-file), or set the `--disable-legacy-registry=false` flag, if you need to interact with registries that have not yet migrated to the v2 protocol.

-Interaction v1 registries will no longer be supported in Docker v17.12, and the `disable-legacy-registry` configuration option will be removed.
+The `disable-legacy-registry` configuration option has been removed and, when used, will produce an error on daemon startup.

 ### Running a Docker daemon behind an HTTPS_PROXY